elestio/ws-screenshot/README.md

 # ws-screenshot
-A simple way to take a screenshot of a website by providing its URL Provide a fast websocket + rest api screenshot server
+A simple way to take a screenshot of a website by providing its URL. ws-screenshot include a simple web UI but also a REST API and a Websocket API to automate screenshots.

 DEMO: http://backup15.terasp.net/